Department of Business

 This course focuses on new venture initiation and the preparation of a feasibility study that can be used to begin operations in a new business enterprise.
 It examines the critical factors involved in the conception, initiation, and development of new business ventures.
 Students will assess the viability of a business idea to determine if the concept is feasible for business startup, expansion, or long-term growth.
 The student will identify and analyze through basic research the present climate to determine current trends for their business idea by completing an industry, target market and competitive analysis.
 Typically Offered: Fall.

-Learn what works does not in innovative startups and inspiring leading-edge organizations.
-ENTR 316 Business Model Design will offer an engaging mix of content, case studies, student investigations, and class guests who inspire ideas and insights.
+Learn what works and what does not in innovative startups and inspiring leading-edge organizations.
+This course will offer an engaging mix of content, case studies, student investigations, and class guests who inspire ideas and insights.
 To frame the issues and opportunities, we will analyze varied organizations, ask why some fall short while others grow and contribute to the people they serve.
 An understanding of bottlenecks, constraints, and opportunities sets the context for ongoing exploration of promising business model and social enterprise innovations.
-How will you create and deliver value for your customers is the operative question we will begin with and then progress to how you will extract some of that value for your organization.
+How to create and deliver value for customers is the operative question we will begin with and then progress to how students will extract some of that value for their organization.
 Business model development is essential for startups which need to discover, defend, or pivot their business models.
 This course introduces a structured way to think about, analyze, and develop a sound business model.
-Typically Offered: Fall.
+Typically Offered: Fall, Spring and Summer.

 This is a course in intellectual property (IP) and legal basics for entrepreneurs.
 It covers what, when, who, how, and why of IP: what kinds of information can be protected, when these rights arise, who owns them, how they are enforced, and why the legal system goes to all this trouble.
 Areas to be discussed include trade secret, patent, copyright, trademark, false advertising, right of publicity, and design patents, as well as basic legal issues.
 Typically Offered: Fall.